heisenware/vrpc-js/examples/cpp-node-example2/README.md

   publish/subscribe fashion fall into that category.

-The example demonstrates this two different callbacks, `prepareDrink` belonging to the first and `onEmptyDrink` to the second category, respectively.
+The example demonstrates this two different callbacks, `prepareDrink` belonging to the first and `onRemove` to the second category, respectively.

 VRPC can handle both of them in their natural way, i.e. use callback functions that can be wrapped up to `Promise`s and play nice with `async/await` patterns